 If you had consent to take another person’s vehicle, there is no carjacking.
 By definition, a carjacking only takes place when the taking is “against the driver’s or passenger’s will”.

 Let’s say, for example, that someone allows you to borrow his car.
-For whatever reason, you don’t return it on the agreed upon time.
+For whatever reason, you don’t return it at the agreed-upon time.
 He then accuses you of carjacking.

 Given these facts, you would not be guilty of carjacking, since you had permission to take the vehicle.
-Similar to a “no force or fear” defense, this type of scenario simply doesn’t meet the criteria for a carjacking.
-But again, you may be guilty of one of the less serious offenses of grand theft auto or joyriding, both of which are discussed below in Section 4.
-The Crimes that are Related to Carjacking).
+Similar to a “no force or fear” defense, this type of scenario simply doesn’t meet the criteria for carjacking.
+But again, you may be guilty of one of the less serious offenses of grand theft auto or joyriding.

 Mistaken identification is the leading cause of wrongful convictions in the United States.

 Carjacking is a startling and stressful event.
 This is a factor that detracts from peoples’ ability correctly to